 There are different types of Mortgages available to suit different financial situations and preferences.
 Here are some common types:

-d) Government-backed Mortgages: These Mortgages are insured or guaranteed by government entities, such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
-They often have more flexible qualification requirements and lower down payment options.
+d) Government-backed mortgages: These Homeowner Mortgages are funded or insured by government-sponsored institutions like the Federal Housing Administration (FHA), and the Veterans Administration (VA).
+They might be more fastidious on their application requirements but offer lower down payment ways.

 Why do people need Mortgages?